mongodb/atlas-osb/dev/README.md

 The release process consists of publishing a new Github release with attached binaries as well as publishing a Docker image to [quay.io](https://quay.io).
 Evergreen can automatically build and publish the artifacts based on a tagged commit.

 1. Go to the GitHub actions [page](https://github.com/mongodb/atlas-osb/actions?query=workflow%3A%22Create+GitHub+Release+Package+Manually%22)
-2. Open "Create GitHub Release Package Manually" workflow
+2. Open "Create GitHub Release Package Manually" workflow.
 3. Press "Run workflow" and choose parameters.
 For example, our version is `v0.5.0-beta` and we want to update it to `v0.6.1-beta`.
 In that case we should write "-mp" in the "Version key" input field and "beta" in the "Add Postfix".